MRC-Epid-it24/intake24/docs/admin/surveys/question-types.md

 ## Custom prompts

-Prompts with generic behavior to be customized.
-Can be used multiple times per scheme with specific scheme-unique `QuestionID`.
+Prompts with customizable generic behavior.
+Custom prompts can be used multiple times per scheme as long as they are identified with scheme-unique [`Question ID`](/admin/surveys/question-editor#general).

 ### Checkbox list prompt